openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 To accelerate the whole pipeline including preprocessing and inference, Model Optimizer provides special parameters such as `--mean_values`, `--scale_values`, `--reverse_input_channels`, and `--layout`.
 Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graph that performs the defined preprocessing.
 This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing the data layout.
-For more details about these parameters, refer to paragraphs below.
+For more details about these parameters, refer to the paragraphs below.

 ## When to Specify Layout